-One uUpdates from the 2016 Comprehensive Plan include:

-• is the renaming of the Mill/Dominion area.
-Previously called "Industrial", it now is being called "Industrial/Flex", in recognition that, which some of the uses are light
+One update from the 2016 Comprehensive Plan is the renaming of the Mill/Dominion area.
+Previously called "Industrial", it now is being called "Industrial/Flex", in recognition that many of the uses are not industrial in nature but are, instead, a wide variety of uses.